vokiel/debug-toolbar/README.md

 Tips &amp; Tricks
 -----------------
-In my default view file, I use this code to add the debug-toolbar or profiler:
+In my default view file, I use this code to add the debug-toolbar or https://github.com/vokiel/profiler
 	if (Kohana::$environment==Kohana::DEVELOPMENT){
 		echo View::factory('profiler/stats');
 		echo DebugToolbar::render();
 	}

-If you have your `application`, `modules` and `system` folders above the DOCROOT folder you should copy the images from `debug-toolbar/images` folder to your DOCROOT images directory and after that change the config.
+If you have your `application`, `modules` and `system` folders above the `DOCROOT`, you probably should copy the images from `debug-toolbar/images` folder to your `DOCROOT/images` directory and after that change the config.

 Example structure:
 	- application
 	- modules